mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 **Security Requirements (Checked by a member of the security team)**

 1. The plugin does not expose a vulnerability.
-2. The plugin does not include favor the author of the plugin or a third party excessively by e.g. including a bitcoin miner that mines on behalf of the author.
-3. The plugins provided an email address or a username on the [Community Server](https://community.mattermost) used to report vulnerabilities in the future.
+2. The plugins provided an email address or a username on the [Community Server](https://community.mattermost) used to report vulnerabilities in the future.

 **Functional Requirements (Checked by a QA tester)**